|

 Your choice of background color and type can make or break your photos.

 Contrasting, non textured, even colored backgrounds are best.
-Avoid backgrounds too close in color to your piece as well as those with dingy undertones.
+Avoid backgrounds too close in color to your piece and those with dingy undertones.
 Colors should be crisp and clear.

 If you use a background too similar in color to your piece, your work will blend into the background and will assume a flattened appearance with no depth.